zolex/vom/docs/README.md

 }
 ```

-### Nested Models
+### Disable Nesting

 The data structures can be as deeply nested as you want.
-By default, every property has the accessor argument set to true, which enables nesting.
-When the accessor is a string as described above, the nesting is also evaluated as true.
+By default, nesting is enabled.
+That is when no accessor is given or the accessor is symfony property access syntax.

-If a property is another `VOM\Model` or any type of collection that contains models, and it has `accessor: false` configured, VOM will look for the nested model's properties on the same nesting level as the property itself.
+If a property is another `VOM\Model` or any type of collection that contains models, and it has `accessor: false` configured, VOM will look for the nested model's properties on the same level as the property itself.

 ```php
 use Zolex\VOM\Mapping as VOM;